 The Internet is now the place where job searches are most frequently completed if you're looking to get into (or back into) the workforce – and there are now many great websites that help facilitate this.
 By the same token, it also helps companies put their job openings in front of people from far and wide who are looking to fill a position.
 But regular job search websites are rather impersonal: a job gets posted, a person applies, and a decision is made on whether to give the applicant further consideration.
 LinkedIn.com does things a bit differently.

-LinkedIn is a social network designed to be used by businesses and work professionals.
+LinkedIn is a social network designed for businesses and work professionals.
 Individuals can create profiles that act as CVs, and connect with contacts who can endorse their skills.
-Companies can also create their own pages to advertise to potential partners, and post job openings that users can apply for.
+Companies can create their own pages to advertise to potential partners, and post job openings that users can apply for.